 One of the most important rules to follow when wine trailing, other than to have fun, is to make sure you have a designated driver.
-For those looking to leave the driving up to the professionals, we have three transportation companies we recommend: Crush Beer & Wine Tours, Bragdon House Wine & Craft Beer Tours and Finger Lakes Winery Tours.
+For those looking to leave the driving up to the professionals, we have two transportation companies we recommend: Crush Beer & Wine Tours, and Finger Lakes Winery Tours.
 Give them a call and they can personalize the tour to your group and preferences.

 4) Check out the events.

 Throughout the year, the wine trails may be participating in a special event or festival open to the public.
 A crowd favorite is Seneca Lake’s Deck the Halls that happens each winter—but a full listing of events can be found right on their website.
 Canandaigua Lake has events all summer long, from the Canandaigua Lakefront Art Show to ChamberFest Canandaigua.